 ABOUT ME

 I grew up outside of Chicago Illinois in a small-ish town called Geneva.
-For some reason this town has produced a few other biological anthroplogists, including Eric Sargis (Professor of Anthropology, Yale University) and Chris Gilbert (a Gaylord Donnelly Fellow at Yale University)...must be something in the drinking water
+For some reason this town has produced a few other biological anthroplogists, including Eric Sargis (Professor of Anthropology, Yale University) and Chris Gilbert (Professor, Hunter College).
+Two other biological anthropologists, Petra Jelinek and Joanna Lambert, lived close by...must be something in the drinking water.

 I also spent about four years of my childhood here.

 I studied with Paul Garber at the University of Illinois (B.A., 1992).
-Then I did a Master's degree under the direction of Susan Ford at Southern Illinois University, Carbondale (M.A., 1999); at Carbondale, I studied platyrrhine systematics, positional behavior, and some anatomy.
-From Carbondale, I went on to Yale University and worked with David Watts, Alison Richard, and Margaret Riley.
-At Yale, I studied primate behavioral ecology and population genetics (M.Phil., 2000; Ph.D., 2003).
-After graduation, I received a National Science Foundation Fellowship in Bioinformatics to study demography with Hal Caswell (Woods Hole Oceanographic Institution).
+Then I did a Master's degree under the direction of Susan Ford at Southern Illinois University, Carbondale (M.A., 1999); at Carbondale, I studied systematics, primate locomotor behavior, and primate anatomy.
+From Carbondale, I went on to Yale University and worked with David Watts, Dame Alison Richard, and Margaret Riley.
+At Yale, I studied primate behavioral ecology, population genetics, and molecular evolution (M.Phil., 2000; Ph.D., 2003).
+After graduation, I received a National Science Foundation Fellowship in Bioinformatics to study evolutionary demography with Hal Caswell (then at Woods Hole Oceanographic Institution).